towicode/photometrypipeline-singularity/README.md

-# Photometry Pipeline Docker and Singularity build
+# Photometry Pipeline Docker and Singularity Build

 This repository contains the instructions, tests and other information for building the docker and singularity images for the photometry-pipeline.
 The corosponding docker image can be found here [https://hub.docker.com/r/toddwickizer/photometrypipeline-singularity/](https://hub.docker.com/r/toddwickizer/photometrypipeline-singularity/).